SFO - STL

 The average price of all round-trip flights from San Francisco to St. Louis clicked on KAYAK for each day over the last 12 months.

 When flying from San Francisco to St. Louis, you should consider leaving on a Tuesday and avoid Mondays if you are looking for the best rates.
-For your return to San Francisco, you’ll find the best rates on Thursdays and the most expensive ones on Sundays.
+For your return to San Francisco, you’ll find the best rates on Thursdays and the most expensive ones on Mondays.

 What is the cheapest month to fly from San Francisco to St. Louis?